Do you want to learn how to hide your WordPress site until it’s ready? This guide will show you the easiest ways to do so.

 You’ll be taken to the drag-and-drop page builder as soon as you’ve picked a theme.

-Here you can add new page elements, customize all your pages’ design elements, and add a personal message for visitors.
+Here you can add new page elements, customize your design, and add a personal message for visitors.
 You can also upload a custom background image to match your branding.

-For a full step-by-step guide to putting your WordPress site in Maintenance mode using SeedProd, check this out.
+Here’s a full step-by-step guide to putting your WordPress site in Maintenance mode using SeedProd.

 On the right-hand side of your screen, you can create a secret phrase added to a unique bypass URL.